-Rafale deal: SC to hear request to review its order on Tuesday
+SC to hear pleas seeking review of Rafale verdict on Tuesday

 New Delhi, Feb 22: The Supreme Court will on Tuesday hear two petitions on whether its verdict giving the centre a clean chit on the Rafale jet deal should be reviewed.